zac-garby/yamlAI/README.md

 This should display open a prompt asking for your input.

 If you want to make your own chatbot, read the example and syntax sections of this page and try and figure it out from that, or wait for me to make a GitHub Wiki page.

-## TODO
-In no order:

- - Allow calling functions in rule definitions